opstrace/opstrace/docs/guides/administrator/troubleshooting.md

 ### Fetch Opstrace controller logs

-When the Opstrace controller (a deployment running in the Opstrace cluster) is suspected to have run into a problem then it is important to fetch and inspect its logs:
+When the Opstrace controller (a deployment running in the Opstrace instance) is suspected to have run into a problem then it is important to fetch and inspect its logs:

 ```text
 kubectl logs deployment/opstrace-controller \